amida-tech/blue-button-record/README.md

 ### getMatch(secName, id, callback)

-Gets all the details of a partial entry.
+Gets all the details of a partial entry, the matching entry in Master Health Record, and match information.

 __Arguments__
 * `secName` - Section name.